googleapis/gaxios/README.md

     return qs.stringify(params);
   },

-  // The timeout for the HTTP request.
+  // The timeout for the HTTP request in milliseconds.
 Defaults to 0.
   timeout: 1000,

   // Optional method to override making the actual HTTP request.
 Useful